 This design mentality spilled over into many different arenas like web design, operating systems, car entertainment systems, television sets and even home climate control, just to name a few.
 Fast forward to today and UI and UX design have become very lucrative and in-demand fields!
 Products have also become better designed in general, which is great for the consumer.

-Because of this new focus on the UI and UX of software design, specialization has become extremely important.
-Companies have realized that it’s much better to have multiple people focusing on their specific fields of design rather than just one UI / UX designer who does everything.
+Because of this new focus on UI and UX, design specialization has become important.
+Companies have realized that it’s much better to have multiple people focusing on their specific fields of design rather than just one UX or UI designer who does everything.

 We already discussed job titles and descriptions and how to decipher them.
-While you’ll still see generalized titles like UI / UX Designer, job titles are becoming more focused.
-There are now many more job titles focused on a subset of UX, such as Interaction Design, UI Design, or Motion Design.
+While you’ll still see generalized titles like “UX/UI Designer,” design job titles are becoming more focused.
+There are now many more job titles focused on subsets of UX, such as interaction design, UI design, or motion design.

-Design skills are in huge demand right now and have become as important as the actual functionality of an app.
-This means that salaries and the number of positions for designers are rapidly increasing.
-The best way to capitalize on this demand is to focus on one aspect of design that you enjoy and can become an expert in, but to also make sure you have at least a basic understanding of other aspects.
+The best way to capitalize on this demand is to focus on one aspect of design that you enjoy and can become an expert in, but to also make sure you have at least a basic understanding of other aspects of the field.
 This will make you much more marketable as a designer and drastically increase your odds of finding a career you love.